nimiq/core-rs-albatross/README.md

 ### Testnet

 The testnet network is currently in a phase open to the general public to use.
-Its main purpose is to invite everyone to exercise and test the Nimiq 2.0 functionality and we invite people to file and report any [issues](https://github.com/nimiq/core-rs-albatross/issues/new) through our GitHub repository.
+Its main purpose is to invite everyone to exercise and test the Nimiq Proof-of-Stake functionality and we invite people to file and report any [issues](https://github.com/nimiq/core-rs-albatross/issues/new) through our GitHub repository.

 #### Getting funds